microsoft/GSL/README.md

 owner                              | &#x2611;   | an alias for a raw pointer not_null                           | &#x2611;   | restricts a pointer / smart pointer to hold non-null values
 strict_not_null                    | &#x2611;   | a stricter version of `not_null` with explicit constructors
 span                               | &#x2611;   | a view over a contiguous sequence of memory.
-Based on the standardized verison of `std::span`, however `gsl::span` enforces bounds checking. span_p                             | &#x2610;   | spans a range starting from a pointer to the first place for which the predicate is true basic_zstring                      | &#x2611;   | a pointer to a C-string (zero-terminated array) with a templated char type zstring                            | &#x2611;   | an alias to `basic_zstring` with a char type of char
+Based on the standardized verison of `std::span`, however `gsl::span` enforces bounds checking.
+See the [wiki](https://github.com/microsoft/GSL/wiki/gsl::span-and-std::span) for additional information. span_p                             | &#x2610;   | spans a range starting from a pointer to the first place for which the predicate is true basic_zstring                      | &#x2611;   | a pointer to a C-string (zero-terminated array) with a templated char type zstring                            | &#x2611;   | an alias to `basic_zstring` with a char type of char